cruzgodar/lapsa/README.md

+## Navigation

+Outside of the shelf, Lapsa provides many ways to navigate in an effort to support the first one the user tries, whatever that happens to be.
+With a keyboard, enter, space, and the down and right arrow keys all advance by a build, and the up and left arrow keys move back by one.
+On a touchscreen, swiping up and down navigates one build forward and back, respectively.
+For this to work, Lapsa adds `touchmove` event handlers on the html and every slide, which can interfere with custom elements that need to handle that input themselves.
+To reserve an element from processing `touchmove` events for Lapsa, give it the `.lapsa-interactable` class.

 ## Options

 To change Lapsa's behavior, add entries to the `options` object.
 A complete list of the options is as follows: